-The San Antonio Spurs (27-9) defeated the Philadelphia 76ers (15-20) tonight in San Antonio extending their home-winning streak to 10 games in a row.
+The San Antonio Spurs (27-9) defeated the Philadelphia 76ers (15-20) tonight in San Antonio extending their home-winning streak to 10 games in

 The Spurs had six players in double-figures and were led by Tony Parker's 20 points, five assists, and two rebound night.
 Tim Duncan finished with 16 points, Tiago Splitter with 12, Danny Green with 13, Manu Ginobili finished with 19 and Gary Neal had 12.

 For a complete recap of the first half, click here, but here is how the second half went including some notes and quotes from the teams.

 Stat Leader: Tony Parker with 20 points, 5 assists, 2 rebounds.

 Recap: If the Spurs thought the 76ers were going to go quietly into the night, then they had another thing coming.
 The Sixers closed the halftime gap with the Spurs which caused Gregg Popovich to call an early timeout.
 However, the Spurs thwarted any 76ers' comeback.
 Spurs shot 33% from the 3-point line, had 36 points in the paint to Philly's 28.
 Spurs had 38 rebounds to 76ers 30.
 The Spurs also got things done at the free-throw line shooting 88.2%.

 Stat Leader: Tony Parker 20 points, 5 assists, and 2 rebounds

 Recap: The Spurs continued to pour it on the 76ers as the team never gave Philly any chance at a comeback.
 The Spurs were just out-hustling Philly, making the shots, and basically put on a clinic.

 Final: Spurs 109, 76ers 86.

 Duncan passed Adrian Dantley for 24th place on the NBA's all-time scorer's list.